leobcn/go-sdata/README.md

 # Go Simple Data
-The `go-sdata` package uses code generation to quickly implement a generic data persistance layer for your go applications.
+The `go-sdata` package uses code generation to quickly implement a data store for your go applications.

 # Installation
 ```
 go install github.com/zpatrick/go-sdata
 ```
 # Motivation
-When building a proof-of-concept, a small tool, or something for fun - I often find myself getting bogged down when I need to write a data persistance layer.
+When building a proof-of-concept, a small tool, or something for fun - I often find myself getting bogged down when I need to write a data persistence layer.
-In these instances, I care more about how quickly I can get my application up and running than I do building  some high-performance data layer.
+In these instances, I care more about how quickly I can get my application up and running than I do building  some high-performance data store.

-Go-sdata provides you with a simple, readable, data logic layer:
+Go-sdata provides you with a simple, readable, data store:
 ```
 package main